Let's explore the least known product inside the CBD industry: CBD flower.

 Although recent news has warned about the dangers of “vaping,” this form of vapor is different.
 If you buy lab-tested hemp flower from a reputable source, you know exactly what you’re consuming and in what amounts.

 Dry herb vaporizers work by heating up the hemp flowers to a temperature that is just below the point of combustion.
-When the flower gets to this temperature, the cannabinoids are activated to provide the full entourage effect without creating carcinogens.
+When the flower gets to this temperature, the cannabinoids are activated without creating carcinogens.

 In general, using a dry herb vaporizer is the easiest, most efficient, and healthiest way to consume hemp flower.
-As an added benefit, the vapor will be much smooth and flavorful in contrast with smoking.
+As an added benefit, the vapor will be much smoother and more flavorful in contrast with smoking.

 Nobody has ever overdosed on CBD, so it all comes down to your personal preference.
 Some good general advice is to start small, work your way up, and see how it goes.